tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 **TODO** limitations of the current error model -> not sure if its needed

+-> note-ba -> current error model can only -> the whole bit error rate is based on the min/mean snir, as opposed to the per symbol snir -> delete when the neuralnetworkerrormodel is ready

 .. **TODO** when to use which one?

 .. **TODO** include the relevant part from spectrum ?